Pathways in Mental Health

 voltar

-Developed between March and December of 2020, in partnership with Instituto Veredas, the “Caminhos em Saúde Mental” (Pathways in Mental Health) study offers a complex understanding of the mental health field, including its history and background in Brazil.
-For this, we have considered both the understanding provided by international organizations and the Brazilian experience itself – which for decades served as a model for the construction of community care strategies in the world.
+The report, based on an extensive survey of the existing evidence that was carried out between March and December 2020, offers a complex understanding of the field of mental health, including its history and structure in Brazil.
+To carry out the survey, we considered the consensus produced by international organizations and Brazil’s own experience – which for decades has served as a model for building community-care strategies around the world.

 READ THE COMPLETE REPORT “CAMINHOS EM SAÚDE MENTAL” (Pathways in Mental Health) (only available in Portuguese)